-- To register with the University before beginning their studies and at the start of each academic session and pay any relevant fees. - To meet the attendance requirement set out in Section 4.4. - To inform supervisors if away due to illness or other personal events. - To take prime responsibility for the progress of their research and for the preparation and submission of their dissertation, including reaching agreement on the intended submission date with supervisors (see Section 9.2.2 on the timing of submissions), and for the completion of any corrections or a resubmission required by the examiners. - To take prime responsibility for their personal and professional development.
+- To register with the University before beginning their studies and at the start of each academic session and pay any relevant fees. - To meet the attendance requirement set out in Section 4.4. - To inform supervisors if away due to illness or other personal events. - To notify the main supervisor (or nominee) of any short-term absences on emergency and/or compassionate grounds by email. - To take prime responsibility for the progress of their research and for the preparation and submission of their dissertation, including reaching agreement on the intended submission date with supervisors (see Section 9.2.2 on the timing of submissions), and for the completion of any corrections or a resubmission required by the examiners. - To take prime responsibility for their own personal and professional development.
 It is acknowledged that research students may require more guidance and support at the start of their studies, but there is an expectation that the student will progressively take ownership of their own personal and professional development.
 See also the Personal and Professional Development Policy for Research Students in Annex 12. - To complete their research within the standard period of study.
 There is an expectation that full-time research students will work on their research project, including any work related to their studentship, for an average of at least 35 hours per week.
 Part-time students are expected to work on their projects for a length of time that is pro rata with the full-time expectation.
 Students' workloads will vary throughout the year as well as at different stages of their projects and this should be discussed with their supervisors.
 Students who for specific reasons, such as caring responsibilities, wish to work flexibly should discuss this with their supervisors in the first instance.